joostkremers/parsebib/README.md

 #### `parsebib-json-field-separator` ####

 Field values that are arrays are converted to a string using the value of this variable as a separator.
-Currently (CSL-JSON v1.0), this only applies to the `caterogies` field, which is an array of strings.
+Currently (CSL-JSON v1.0), this only applies to the `categories` field, which is an array of strings.
 The default value of this variable is `", "` (note the space).
 It can be `let`-bound like the variables above.

+## General API ##

+### `parsebib-parse (files &key entries strings (display t) fields)` ###

+Parse a bibliography file or list of files and return the entries in them.
+This function can be used for both `.bib` and for `.json` files, and also for a combination thereof.
+It returns all entries in all files in a single hash table.

+This is a high-level function meant for retrieving bibliographic entries in such a way that they can be shown to a user.
+It is not possible to retrieve the `@Preamble` or `@Comment`s in a `.bib` file using this function.
+Use `parsebib-parse-bib-buffer` or one of the other functions for that.

+`parsebib-parse` basically just calls `parsebib-parse-bib-buffer` or `parsebib-parse-json-buffer` as appropriate and passes its arguments on to those functions.
+The argument `entries` is passed to both, as is `fields`.
+The field names in `fields` need to be strings, regardless of the file format, though. `parsebib-parse` converts the strings to symbols when it parses a `.json` file.
+The `strings` argument is only passed to `parsebib-parse-bib-buffer`, since there are obviously no `@String`s in a `.json` file.

+The `display` argument controls the way in which the entry data is returned.
+By default, it returns the data in a way that is suitable for display.
+For `.bib` files, this means that `@String` abbreviations are expanded and cross-references are resolved.
+For `.json` files, it means that fields are returned as strings and that month and day parts in date fields are ignored.

+See the doc strings of `parsebib-parse`, `parsebib-parse-bib-buffer` and `parsebib-parse-json-buffer` for details on the meaning of `display`.